nemoeriksson/template/README.md

 This code defines a default action that will be used for a route.
 It takes one input for a name and then outputs it in the console.
 Actions can just like the `load` function access and set cookies and database data.
 To use cookies you'd have to change this line
 `default: async({request})` to `default: async({request, cookies})`.

-When creating a named action you'd have to change the `default`  to whatever you want that, for example `register` making the actions code look like this.
+When creating a named action you'd have to change the `default`  to whatever you want, for example `register`, making the actions code look like this:

 ##### +page.server.ts
 ```ts